bruce-hill/tomo/docs/text.md

 ### Concatenation

-Concatenation in the typical case is an O(1) operation: `"{x}{y}"` or `x ++ y`.
+Concatenation in the typical case is a fast operation: `"{x}{y}"` or `x ++ y`.

-Because text concatenation is typically an O(1) operation, there is no need for a separate "string builder" class in the language and no need to use an array of text fragments.
+Because text concatenation is typically fast, there is no need for a separate "string builder" class in the language and no need to use an array of text fragments.

 ### Text Length